Higher Than Heaven: Critical reception

-Katie Bain from Billboard listed the album "The 50 Best Albums of 2023", praising Goulding decision of "trading straightforward confessions for slick, textural dance pop and lyrical sweet nothings about dim lights and easy lovers", stating that Goulding "delivered one of her best (and most club-friendly) albums to date".
+Katie Bain from Billboard listed the album in her list of the 50 Best Albums of 2023, praising Goulding decision of "trading straightforward confessions for slick, textural dance pop and lyrical sweet nothings about dim lights and easy lovers", stating that Goulding "delivered one of her best (and most club-friendly) albums to date".
 As well dubbing Goulding as "one of the defining voices of dance music over the last decade".
-Tomás Mier from Rolling Stone named Higher Tjan Heaven as one of the best albums of the year, praising Goulding decision of making a "fun, escapist pop" record that "remind listeners of Goulding's pop prowess", instead of going into an introspective route like most of her peers did in recent years.
+Tomás Mier from Rolling Stone named Higher Than Heaven as one of the best albums of the year, praising Goulding decision of making a "fun, escapist pop" record that "remind listeners of Goulding's pop prowess", instead of going into an introspective route like most of her peers did in recent years.